Izkata/Patchwork-VC/README.md

 * 94ffe4c (subversion) r196: 2014-05-24/0:17:29
 ```

-This isn't a bad thing - remember what I said back at the beginning:  Treat this as an svn staging area.
-It's not a real repository.

 Conflicts
 ---------

 These are expected, and have happened a few times to me already.
-Basically, during the `$ pw sync` is when a conflict might happen.
+Basically, during the `$ pw sync` (or `pull`, which calls `sync`) is when a conflict might happen.

 Right now, it'll fail at a particular point and then have a string of errors due to git refusing to rebase when already in the middle of a rebase that has a conflict.
 Resolution is simple: